December 27, 2016

 False: An Electric toothbrush does as much a good job as any manual toothbrush will, provided you know how to brush properly.
 The idea of brushing teeth is to remove plaque and to stimulate the gums.
 Most toothbrushes will keep your teeth clean if you are using the proper techniques of brushing your teeth.
 The popularity of electric toothbrushes is due to its convenience and admittedly they are more fun to brush your teeth with.

 One thing you have to remember that brushing doesn’t only clean your teeth but also removes plaque from the gums, increases blood circulation and stimulates them.
 Not brushing and flossing will only aggravate the problem and increase inflammation caused by plaque deposits and bacteria.
 If you are suffering from sore and bleeding gums, it is advisable to brush gently with a soft bristles toothbrush and instead of string floss use advanced water flossers like Oral Care’s Portable Water Flossers for gentle and effective cleaning.

 The whole point of brushing is to remove plaque and stimulate your gums.
 And for doing that brushing ‘properly’ two times a day is sufficient.
 In fact more the number of times you brush or the harder you brush, chances are that you are going to erode the enamel which would eventually lead to tooth loss or a broken tooth.

-TAGS : Advanced Dental Care Products, Advanced Oral Care, Dental health, dental myths, dental tips, Family oral health care, Flossing, gums and teeth, oral care routine, Teeth whitening, Water Flosser
+TAGS : Tags: Advanced Dental Care Products, Advanced Oral Care, Dental health, dental myths, dental tips, Family oral health care, Flossing, gums and teeth, oral care routine, Teeth whitening, Water Flosser

 |There are no products|